Expandi vs HeyReach

 For agencies focused on LinkedIn outreach volume, HeyReach's pricing model costs less.
 For agencies that need control over each client's campaign logic, Expandi's builder may justify the per-seat cost.

-Per-seat vs. flat-rate: the pricing models tell different stories
+Per-seat vs flat-rate: the pricing models tell different stories

 Expandi charges $99 per LinkedIn account per month, with a 20% annual discount bringing it to $79/month.
-There's one base plan with all features included, which keeps things simple.
+There is one base plan with all features included, which keeps things simple.
 But the math hurts at scale.
 Ten LinkedIn accounts cost $990/month.
 Twenty cost $1,980.
 For agencies managing dozens of client accounts, the per-seat model becomes the largest line item in the outreach budget.

 Expandi offers custom agency pricing for 10+ seats that includes dedicated support and white-label capabilities, but the per-seat structure remains.